Sombressoul/dyna/docs/Drafts/Holographic Projection Memory (HPM)/HPM - Chapter A - Active Inference Memory.md

-# Appendix A — Active Inference Memory (Theoretical Perspective)
+# Chapter A — Active Inference Memory (Theoretical Perspective)

 > *A speculative extension of the Holographic Projection Memory mechanism within the DyNA framework.*